 The stem cell therapy for hip pain treatment in India is based on the patient’s requirements and medical condition.

-The cost of stem cell therapy in India starts from USD 2000 per cycle, depending on the patient’s current condition, treating doctor, and suggested treatment protocol.
+The cost of stem cell therapy for hip pain treatment without surgery in India starts from USD 2000 per cycle, depending on the patient’s current condition, treating doctor, and suggested treatment protocol.